 72 – Create your signature scent at Tijon

-Likely the only Place in the World where a guest creates their own perfume and receives detailed one-on-one instructions, over 300 oils to choose from, the opportunity to create 3 perfumes and leave with the one they like the best, along with an amazing gift bag valued up to 45$, a certificate and their exclusive perfume formula kept on file.
+Tijon gives visitors the chance to create their own perfume, while receiving detailed one-on-one instructions.
+Choose from over 300 oils, create 3 perfumes and leave with the one you like the best and a gift bag valued up to $45.
+You will also receive a certificate and your exclusive perfume formula will be kept on file.

 Don’t miss this unique and fun activity in New Orleans, and join over 18,000 people who have created their signature scents at Tijon!